1/15/2026

 Protecting Sea Turtle Hatchlings

-Researchers get an intimate view inside fragile sea turtle eggs before they hatch that is essential to their research but also artistically beautiful.
+Researchers often get an intimate view inside fragile sea turtle eggs before they hatch.
+While this view is essential to their research, it could also be called artistically beautiful, according to Gabby Carvajal, a doctoral student at the Marine Laboratory in the Charles E. Schmidt College of Science.

-Beyond the art of the scientific process, Carvajal, who studies with Jeanette Wyneken, Ph.D., professor of biological science is leading a project to accurately and quickly determine the sex of sea turtle hatchlings without harming them.
+Beyond the art of the scientific process, Carvajal is leading a project to accurately and quickly determine the sex of sea turtle hatchlings without harming them.
 For a species whose sex is determined by nest temperature rather than chromosomes, climate change is creating an imbalance for sea turtles, she said.

-The current methods for determining a hatchling’s sex are limited.
-One method is dissection, and the other requires raising a hatchling for months until it’s large enough for laparoscopic sex identification, which is a technique so specialized that only a handful of experts worldwide, including Wyneken, can perform it.
+One method requires raising a hatchling for months until it’s large enough for laparoscopic sex identification, which is a specialized technique that only a handful of experts worldwide perform.

 Art of Science